Ninfield C of E Primary School

 Reading at Ninfield

-At Ninfield C of E Primary School, we value the unique starting points of all of our children.
+At Ninfield CE Primary School, we value the unique starting points of all of our children.
 We have high aspirations of all our children, including SEN. We have created a language rich environment which aims to inspire a love of reading in all children.

 We want all children to be able to: